 Reducing die stamping cost

-There are two main ways to reduce the cost of the whole car stamping, one is to reduce the tonnage of the press and the other is to reduce the number of dies.
+There are two main ways to reduce the cost of car stamping: reducing the tonnage of the press and decreasing the number of dies needed.

 Reducing press tonnage

-The tonnage of the press is mainly determined by the forming force required for the stamping part, the size of the die, the closing height of the die and the height of the die loading, etc.
+The tonnage of a press is primarily determined by several factors, including the required forming force for the stamping part, the size of the die, the closing height of the die, and the height of the die loading.

-Alternatively, when purchasing press equipment, choose a larger size worktable to reduce the size requirements of the machine tool for the die.
+Another alternative is to choose a press with a larger size worktable when purchasing press equipment.
+This can help reduce the size requirements of the machine tool for the die.

 Reducing die numbers